Ghost 1.0 was released in July 2017 marking the 100th release of Ghost, and the first major upgrade since the platform launched.

 Since there is no automatic upgrade path for this version of Ghost, you'll need to create a clean install of Ghost 1.0.0 to production.

 Follow the step-by-step guide to install Ghost on your server using the Ghost CLI.
-When you install Ghost, use the installation command with the version number to install the correct version of Ghost for this migration:
+When you install Ghost, use the installation command with the version number to install the correct version of Ghost for this upgrade:

 ghost install --v1